Mel0ne/MaNGOSWeb/README.md

-# Welcome to MaNGOSWeb
+# Welcome to MaNGOSWeb.
+Again.
-This is an another one continuation of the MaNGOSWebV3 (https://code.google.com/archive/p/mangoswebv3/) which was abandoned in 2011.
-This project based on https://github.com/paintballrefjosh/MaNGOSWebV4.
-All original credit goes to the previous developers.
+This is an another one continuation of the MangosWeb.

-##Features
+This project based on paintballrefjosh fork [MaNGOSWebV4](https://github.com/paintballrefjosh/MaNGOSWebV4).

+All original credit goes to the previous developers (Sasha, TGM, Peec, Nafe, Wilson212, Wortexqq, paintballrefjosh, and etc.).

+## Original features list
  - Support for Mangos Based Cores (Trinity, Darkice)
  - Full template system allowing any layout, including non-blizzlike templates
  - New SDL idea makes any emulator / patch combo possible with even the newest updates of v3